How to Close Your Project

 Project Phase Five: Closing

-During the closing phase, the project is formally concluded with the team and in agreement with the project sponsor or client.
+During the closing phase, the project is formally ended with the team and in agreement with the project sponsor or client.

 According to the Project Management Institute, failure to close a project correctly can create severe difficulties for the project team and end-users.
 These include: